-If you will be requiring a visa, it is very important that you contact Marcie Becker, Director, Graduate Medical Education to obtain information for visa sponsorship at MetroHealth.
-Email [email protected] as soon as possible to avoid any delays in your visa processing.
+If you will be requiring a visa, it is very important that you contact our Director of Graduate Medical Education to obtain information for visa sponsorship at MetroHealth.
+Email us as soon as possible to avoid any delays in your visa processing.

 MetroHealth will sponsor H-1B temporary worker or J-1 exchange visitor (alien physician category – sponsored by the ECFMG) visas for graduate medical education purposes (residency or fellowship).
 We also allow International students enrolled in U.S. medical schools to use the post-graduate year of Optional Practical Training (OPT) for the first year of residency training.
 Your Designated School Official (DSO) at your medical school can assist you with this process.

-MetroHealth is required to maintain a copy of each trainee's Social Security card.
+MetroHealth is required to maintain a copy of each trainee's Social Security information.

 The Social Security Administration (SSA) allows you to apply for a Social Security Number immediately after your arrival in the U.S. The U.S. Citizenship & Immigration Service (USCIS) and/or U.S. Customs and Border Protection (CBP) should have your updated information in their databases.
 The SSA will verify your non-immigrant status in these databases when processing your application.

 Call the Social Security Administration Office at 800-772-1213, 7 a.m. – 7 p.m.
 (EST) Monday – Friday (closed federal holidays).
 Information is recorded and is available by touch-tone phone 24 hours a day, including weekends and holidays.

 How to Apply for a Social Security Card

 - You must appear in person for an interview at a Social Security Office.